RAMON ANDRADE 3DCIENCIA / SCIENCE PHOTO LIBRARY RAMON ANDRADE 3DCIENCIA / SCIENCE PHOTO LIBRARY

 Black hole merger and gravitational waves.
-Illustration of the merger of two black holes (upper left) causing gravitational waves, a prediction of Einstein's theory of general relativity.
-The effect is most pronounced where extremely massive objects (black holes or neutrons stars) are subject to extremely high acceleration.
+Illustration of the merger of two black holes (centre) causing gravitational waves (spiralling lines).
+Gravitational waves are a prediction of Einstein's theory of general relativity.
+The effect is most pronounced where extremely massive objects (black holes or neutrons stars) are subject to extremely high acceleration, as shown here.
 In February 2016, gravitational waves were detected for the first time, 100 years after Einstein's prediction.
 The waves emanated from the collision of two black holes around 1.3 billion light years away.
 The waves were detected by the LIGO detectors in the USA.

 Model release not required.
 Property release not required.